 - communicate interest in, respect for, support of, and empathy for the patient.

-- provide closure to interviews by summarizing and affirming agreements, asking whether the patient has other issues or concerns, and planning follow-up (e.g., next visit and awareness of unexpected outcomes).
+- provide closure to interviews by summarizing and affirming agreements, asking whether there are remaining concerns, and planning follow-up as necessary (e.g., next visit and awareness of unexpected outcomes).

-- communicate effectively with patients who are exhibiting anger or who present other challenges in order to resolve relational barriers between the physician, other health care professionals, and the patient.
+- communicate effectively with patients in all emotional states in a nonjudgmental manner and resolve relational barriers between the physician, other health care professionals, and the patient.

 - communicate effectively and encourage open communication with the patient as appropriate during clinical procedures, including OMT.

-- clarify their role in the patient’s care and/or on the health care team with the patient.
+- clarify their role in the patient’s care and/or on the health care team with the patient and their support community.

 DEFINITION

-The osteopathic physician must effectively provide patient education and information, ensuring that the patient (or caregiver) understands their condition and the diagnostic and/or treatment options and recommendations.
-This includes achieving consensus between the patient (or caregiver) and the physician.
-It also includes facilitating the informed consent process and recommending mutually agreed-upon diagnostic and/or therapeutic steps, or health promotion and disease prevention strategies.
-Additionally, it includes enhancing patient coping mechanisms and encouraging appropriate lifestyle changes to avoid illness and to promote and maintain health.
+The osteopathic physician must effectively provide patient education and information, ensuring understanding of their condition and the diagnostic and/or treatment options and recommendations.
+This includes achieving consensus between the patient and their support community and the physician.
+It also includes facilitating the informed consent process and recommending mutually agreed-upon diagnostic and/or therapeutic steps or health promotion and disease prevention strategies.
+Additionally, it includes enhancing coping mechanisms and encouraging appropriate lifestyle changes to avoid illness and to promote and maintain health.

 MEASURED OUTCOMES